Scaling Laws and Symmetry, Evidence from Neural Force Fields: Scaling Laws

 where $L_\infty$ is the irreducible loss for the given architecture and dataset, and $F_C$,$\gamma_c$, $F_h$, and $\gamma_h$ are fit parameters.
 Unlike language modeling with cross-entropy, force-field tasks do not admit a clear theoretical baseline for $L_\infty$ \citep{brehmer2025does, wood2025uma}; therefore, we set $L_\infty \approx 0$ unless noted otherwise.
 This choice of $L_\infty$ gives exponents that are consistent with the alternative derivation in \cref{sec:compute_optimal_scaling}. \Cref{fig:champion} summarizes our main results, which indicate different exponents for architectures with increasing levels of symmetry expressivity.
-We also find the argument holds within the same architecture; particularly, \cref{fig:esen_different_order} shows an improvement in compute-scaling exponents as the max order $\ell_{\text{max}}$ increases from $2$ to $4$ in eSEN.
+We also find the argument holds within the same architecture; particularly, \cref{fig:esen_different_order} shows an improvement in compute-scaling exponents as the max order $\ell_{\text{max}}$ increases from $2$ to $4$ in eSEN. {Finally, it is worth noting that we do not study the effects of denoising pretraining, as done for Orb, a non-equivariant model, by \cite{neumann2024orbfastscalableneural}.
+Consequently, our compute-scaling results are not directly comparable to this line of work, since their compute budget is allocated differently between pretraining and downstream fine-tuning.}